 Why I Started My Business

-Twenty-one years ago when I walked into my boss’s office to turn in my two week notice he said, “Why resign when you’ve just received a promotion?”
+Twenty-two years ago when I walked into my boss’s office to turn in my two week notice he said, “Why resign when you’ve just received a promotion?”

 I explained to him that I had grown a decor business part-time because I wanted to have more control over how I spent my time, especially since I had a new baby boy!
 I told him that I was excited because I was earning more in my business than I was on my job!!!